Harnessing the innate immune system to develop new therapies for Triple Negative Breast Cancer (TNBC)

 Tatyana Chtanova

-Why This Work is Needed: TNBC is one of the most aggressive forms of breast cancer with limited treatment options.
-It also has a high recurrence rate and some of the poorest outcomes, therefore new therapeutic approaches are desperately needed.
-Immunotherapy has revolutionised the treatment of some solid cancers such as metastatic melanoma and lung cancer but only a small proportion of breast cancer patients respond to this treatment.
-Thus, there is a great need to develop new immunotherapies that are effective for patients with hard-to-treat breast cancers.
+TNBC is one of the most aggressive forms of breast cancer with limited treatment options.
+It also has a high recurrence rate and some of the poorest outcomes, – new therapeutic approaches are desperately needed.
+Immunotherapy has revolutionised the treatment of some solid cancers such as metastatic melanoma and lung cancer, but only a small proportion of people diagnosed

 Project Details